20 Telltale Signs of a Deceptive Catfish — Spotting a catfish in the computer age!

 Some dating apps require users to send some sort of ID or real-time picture for their team to review.

-On top of not knowing their friends and family, you also don’t know anything about their personal life.
+On top of not knowing their friends and family, catfishes also never talk about their personal lives (their work, hobbies, etc.).

-If they’re simply modifying their actual identity, they won’t let you in on their life because they don’t want their lies to unfold.
+If they’re lying about their identity, they won’t let you in on their life because they don’t want their lies to unfold, so forget having any of your questions answered.

 They can’t be found anywhere online a fake identity